-Academic rigor, deep involvement in another culture, and the freedom to explore on their own terms: these are the attributes that appeal to students who enroll in Middlebury Schools Abroad program.
+Academic rigor, deep involvement in another culture, and the freedom to explore on their own terms: these are the attributes that appeal to students who enroll in the Middlebury Schools Abroad program.

-Middlebury Schools Abroad provide students with academically rigorous and culturally immersive experiences in 16 countries and 37 cities all over the world.
-Monterey Institute students can earn credit towards their degree while significantly enhancing the international dimension of their educational experience.
+Middlebury Schools Abroad provide students with academically rigorous and culturally immersive experiences in 16 countries and 36 cities all over the world.
+The Institute students can earn credit towards their degree while significantly enhancing the international dimension of their educational experience.
 Students will build on their already-existing global contacts, establish new ones, deepen their understanding of a particular subject area, and strengthen their language skills.
-While Monterey Institute students may enroll in any of the Schools Abroad, programs in Chile, France and Jordan are promoted as particularly beneficial opportunities for MIIS students.
+While the Institute students may enroll in any of the Schools Abroad, programs in Chile, France and Jordan are promoted as particularly beneficial opportunities for MIIS students.

-Through the networks that Middlebury has established, Monterey Institute students may be able to participate in semester internships, an internship alongside other coursework, or a stand-alone shorter-term internship.
-Internship opportunities will need to be identified and developed collaboratively with the appropriate Middlebury Schools Abroad director, the Monterey Institute student, and the CACS advisor.
+Through the networks that Middlebury has established, Institute students may be able to participate in semester internships, an internship alongside other coursework, or a stand-alone shorter-term internship.
+Internship opportunities will need to be identified and developed collaboratively with the appropriate Middlebury Schools Abroad advisor, Institute student, and CACS advisor.

 Students are eligible to earn up to 12 units of language credit by studying through a Middlebury School Abroad for a semester.
 The format for this language study will vary, depending on the student’s language level and the host university structure.
 In some cases, students will take courses in the Middlebury program, and in others, Middlebury Schools Abroad directors and staff will arrange for more customized language courses.

-Through the partnerships that Middlebury has with over 50 universities abroad, Monterey Institute students are able to enroll in partner universities during the academic year.
-Monterey Institute students are thus able to significantly expand the overall curriculum available to them, including coursework that is not available in Monterey.
+Through the partnerships that Middlebury has with over 50 universities abroad, Institute students are able to enroll in partner universities during the academic year.
+Institute students are thus able to significantly expand the overall curriculum available to them, including coursework that is not available in Monterey.